 - name of the column who’s values shall be shown in the levels (can also be child-key)

-And this is the code, which you can also download below:
+And this is the code:

 Subscribers can also download the pbix-file, where this function in implemented and there’s also a query which enables you to follow-along the results of every step:DynamicPCHierarchy.zip